KunalFarmah98/Spo2_Watcher/README.md

   <img hspace= "20" src="https://github.com/KunalFarmah98/Spo2_Watcher/blob/master/app/src/main/res/raw/doc_chat.jpeg" width = "190" height = "320">
   <img hspace= "20" src="https://github.com/KunalFarmah98/Spo2_Watcher/blob/master/app/src/main/res/raw/doc_patients.jpeg" width = "190" height = "320">
 </p>

+#
+## IMPORTANT NOTE:
+## This is a prototype application that is itself forked from an open source project using Photoplethysmography to support the above research Paper.
+## This application can not detect or prevent any health conditions related to vital signs.
+## This application MUST NOT be used as a substitute for medical devices for measurement of vital signs or for detecting any health conditions.